WenjunWang-SCUT/MicrobeQAExtractor/README.md

 *2. Alternatively, you can download the training or test sets individually.
 For the training set (`train_set.json`) or the test set (`test_set.json`), navigate to the respective file’s page and click the **“Download raw file”** icon to download the specific file.*

-### Download Pre-trained Model
+### Download Model
-- Download the pre-trained model
+- Download the pre-trained or trained model
 - Place the model files (such as weights, tokenizer, and configuration) in the project's main directory under `<model_name>/`

 ### Run Commands